espinozahector/CIS17B_Rogue_Game/README.md

 # CIS17B_Rogue_Game
 * RCC Fall 2016
 * Due before 10/19/16
-  --responsibilities, who is in charge of what, what is done, what needs to be done.
+  - responsibilities, who is in charge of what, what is done, what needs to be done.
 Need to have menu and interfaces.
   --  If I add something that is already complete, add a note at the end of the objective that is complete.
 Do NOT delete it --
   --  Also, please add anything I missed to the bottom of this README.md file.
 One of use will sort it in.
 We just want to make sure everything we put in is a valid objective (we are not trying to undermine anyone. we just want to have people focus valuable time on concrete/set ideas) --